Alisa Kresge

-Alisa Kresge (born April 1, 1985) is a former American women's basketball player and current coach.
+Alisa Kresge (born April 1, 1985) is an American basketball coach and former player.
 She is the head coach of the Vermont Catamounts women's basketball team.

 Playing career

+Raised in Holmdel Township, New Jersey, Kresge played prep basketball at Red Bank Catholic High School.

-Kresge played at Marist where she was part of four MAAC regular season title teams, and three MAAC tournament championship teams.
-With the Red Foxes, Kresge made three NCAA Tournament appearances as a player, culminating in a Sweet 16 appearance in 2007.
+Kresge played at Marist where she was part of four MAAC regular-season title teams, and three MAAC tournament championship teams.
+With the Red Foxes, Kresge made three NCAA tournament appearances as a player, culminating in a Sweet 16 appearance in 2007.
 She graduated as the school's all-time leader in assists with 596, and second all-time in steals with 222.